mulle-c/mulle-vararg/README.md

 Release on [github](//github.com/mulle-nat/mulle-vararg): [![Build Status](https://travis-ci.org/mulle-nat/mulle-allocator.svg?branch=release)](https://travis-ci.org/mulle-nat/mulle-allocator)

 A variable argument passing scheme written in C (C11).
+It's an alternative to [stdarg](//en.wikipedia.org/wiki/Stdarg.h) or [varargs](//pubs.opengroup.org/onlinepubs/7908799/xsh/varargs.h.html), but not compatible with either.

+#### Advantages

+* possibility of non-compiler construction/deconstruction at runtime.
+You don't need [libffi](//sourceware.org/libffi/) or some such.
+* cheap forwarding to other functions.

+#### Disadvantages

+* no compiler support

 ## How it works